 The Smart Charger is a hand-held charging device that charges the alfapump through the skin.
 While charging, performance data from the alfapump are transferred to the Smart Charger.
 When placed on the docking station, these data are transmitted wirelessly via the mobile phone network to secure servers for analysis, using our DirectLink technology.

-that is used to change the alfapump settings.
+notebook with proprietary FlowControl software that is used to change the alfapump settings.
 The FlowControl software enables the quick and easy adaption of a fluid-transport program that is specific to each individual patient.